 There are 3 distinct parts of a dental implant: the crown, the abutment, and the fixture.

-The crown is the white part of the artificial tooth, typically made of porcelain or out of a combination of porcelain with metal or porcelain or zirconia.
-We offer the option of zirconium dental implants in which the entire tooth is made of zirconia.
+- The crown is the artificial tooth itself, typically made of porcelain or out of a combination of porcelain with metal, porcelain or zirconia.
+We offer the option of zirconia dental implants, in which the entire tooth – root and crown – is made of ceramic.

 The two-stage dental implant requires two surgical procedures to set in place.
 The first places the implant into the jaw bone, which is then stitched shut.
 Once that has healed after several months, we do a second surgery to expose the implant and attach a dental implant abutment and temporary restoration.

 After the gums heal around the abutment, the cosmetic part of the dental implant: the porcelain tooth crown, can be secured on the abutment, and then you’ve got a completely replaced tooth that looks, feels and functions like all your other teeth.

 This method of dental implant surgery is most often used for patients who need jaw bone grafting first for the implant to properly integrate.

 Both single-stage and two-stage dental implants are considered endosteal implants, because they integrate with the jaw.
 Both require the patient’s jaw bone to have decent integrity, and the patient’s overall health must be sufficient that their body has the resources to heal around the implant.
 Endosteal methods for cosmetic implants are by far the most common.